Skip to content

 • Homework

-This half-term we will be learning about castles in History, Art and Geography.
+This half-term, we will be learning about different mixtures in Science and continents in Geography.

-We would like to encourage you to do some research and exploring at home too.
+We would love to encourage you to continue your research and exploring at home too!

-How many of these activities can you cross off this board before October half-term?
+How many of these activities can you complete before the December half-term?

-Send us pictures to our class emails so that we can discuss your adventures and efforts in class! :)
+Feel free to send us pictures of your adventures and efforts to our class emails so we can celebrate and discuss them together in class! 😊

 Mrs Juziuk and Mrs Rizzo